-Bit No. Label Function 0~2, 5 Unused bit, read as "0" 3 TE To define the TMR1 active edge of Timer/Event Counter 1 (0=active on low to high; 1=active on high to low) 4 TON To enable/disable timer 1 counting (0=disabled; 1=enabled) 6 7 TM0 TM1 To define the operating mode 01=Event count mode (external clock) 10=Timer mode (internal clock) 11=Pulse width measurement mode 00=Unused
+Bit No. Label Function 0~2 Unused bit, read as "0" 3 T1E To define the TMR1 active edge of Timer/Event Counter 1 (0=active on low to high; 1=active on high to low) 4 T10N To enable or disable timer 1 counting (0=disabled; 1=enabled) 5 Unused bit, read as "0" 6 7 T1M0 T1M1 To define the operating mode 01=Event count mode (external clock) 10=Timer mode (internal clock) 11=Pulse width measurement mode 00=Unused preload register is changed by each writing TMR1H operations.
+Reading TMR1H will latch the contents of TMR1H and TMR1L counters to the destination and the lower-order byte buffer, respectively.
+Reading the TMR1L will read the contents of the lower-order byte buffer.
+The TMR1C is the Timer/Event Counter 1 control register, which defines the operating mode, counting enable or disable and active edge.